 Customer knowledge management is the most effective international business strategy to obtain the maximum from the combination of CRM and Knowledge Management.

-To manage customer relations in the company, it must be possible to access all the necessary information on sales data, marketing content, customer journey, requests for assistance etc. For this reason, it is essential owning an efficient management system of business knowledge.
+To manage customer relations in the company, it must be possible to access all the necessary information on sales data, marketing content, customer journey, requests for assistance etc. For this reason, it is essential to have an efficient management system of business knowledge.

-To have a Knowledge Management strategy tailored to your needs, contact one of our Pigro experts free of charge.
+To get a Knowledge Management strategy tailored to your needs, contact one of our Pigro experts free of charge.
 Otherwise, continue reading the article to learn more.

 Customer Relationship Management to retain customers

 In the other article about CRM, we introduced the concept of Customer Relationship Management, giving a definition of CRM: a real business strategy to implement in more levels and business areas, aimed to establish long-lasting customer relations.

 This strategy can affect different business macro-areas, depending on whether it is more focused on process, technologies, communication or collecting data, and is essential for some elements within the company, including the corporate culture.